mcdayoub/pet-lodge/README.md

 If your browser doesn't automatically open up, go to http://localhost:3000/

 Voila.
-You've arrived to the Pet Lodge!
+You've arrived at the Pet Lodge!